fatord/sustainabite/README.md

-# Appetite Finder
+# Sustainabite

 A Next.js application that helps you find recipes based on ingredients you already have in your kitchen.
-This project uses the Spoonacular API to search for recipes and filter them by dietary preferences.
+This project searches for recipes and filters them by dietary preferences.

 ## Features